yora3vs3/Solarify/README.md

 PV(solar)
 DG(generator)
 MAINS(grid)
-This is a basic web application for use by customers with the SolarEdge software.
-Where you can calculate your energy production and savings by entering in just a few simple parameters. a username and site name to access the visualised data- production and usage (kwh)
+This is a basic web application for use by customers with the Solar software.
+Where you can evaluate your energy production by entering in just a few simple parameters. a username and site name to access the visualised data- production and usage (kwh)
 Solar -pv power output an alternative to mains (plant).Stored in Lithium Batteries